ubicomplab/rPPG-Toolbox/README.md

 Here are some explanation of parameters:
 * #### TOOLBOX_MODE:

-  * `train_and_test`: train on dataset and used the newly trained model to test.
+  * `train_and_test`: train on the dataset and use the newly trained model to test.
   * `only_test`: you need to set INFERENCE-MODEL_PATH, and it will use pre-trained model initialized with the MODEL_PATH to test.
   * `signal method`: use signal methods to predict rppg BVP signal and calculate heart rate.
 * #### TRAIN / VALID / TEST / SIGNAL DATA:
   * `DATA_PATH`: The input path of raw data
   * `CACHED_PATH`: The output path to preprocessed data
   * `EXP_DATA_NAME` If it is "", the toolbox generates a EXP_DATA_NAME based on other defined parameters.
 Otherwise, it uses the user-defined EXP_DATA_NAME.
-  * `BEGIN" & "END`: The portion of dataset used for training/validation/testing.
+  * `BEGIN" & "END`: The portion of the dataset used for training/validation/testing.
 For example, if the `DATASET` is PURE, `BEGIN` is 0.0 and `END` is 0.8 under the TRAIN, the first 80% PURE is used for training the network.
 If the `DATASET` is PURE, `BEGIN` is 0.8 and `END` is 1.0 under the VALID, the last 20% PURE is used as the validation set.
 It is worth noting that validation and training sets don't have overlapping subjects.
   * `DATA_TYPE`: How to preprocess the video data
   * `LABEL_TYPE`: How to preprocess the label data
   * `DO_CHUNK`: Whether to split the raw data into smaller chunks